chrisjackson-pellicle/hybpiper-nf/README.md

 ### Read files

-You will need to provide the `hybpiper-rbgv-pipeline.nf` pipeline with either:
+You will need to provide the `hybpiper.nf` pipeline with either:

 a) A directory of paired-end forwards and reverse reads (and, optionally, a file of single-end reads) for each sample; or